-Background on the TCFD framework
+Background on the full TCFD framework

-- A5 In 2017, the Financial Stability Board, an international body of financial regulators, released the final recommendations from its TCFD.
-This provided a global framework for financial institutions, large corporates, and other organisations to develop more effective climate-related financial disclosures through their existing reporting processes.86 - A6 New Zealand has introduced mandatory climate-related financial disclosures under the Financial Sector (Climate-related Disclosures and Other Matters) Amendment Act 2021.
-The Act aligns with the TCFD and requires large-listed issuers, registered banks and other deposit takers, licensed issuers, and managers of managed investment schemes to make climate-related disclosures from 2023 onwards. - A7 The framework provides a useful structure for capturing and categorising a broad range of risks and opportunities related to climate change, including both physical and transitional risks.
+- A7 In 2017, the Financial Stability Board, an international body of financial regulators, released the final recommendations from its TCFD.
+The TCFD provided a global framework for financial institutions, large corporates, and other organisations to develop more effective climate-related financial disclosures through their existing reporting processes. - A8 New Zealand also introduced mandatory climate-related financial disclosures under the Financial Sector (Climate-related Disclosures and Other Matters) Amendment Act 2021.
+The Act aligns with the TCFD and requires large-listed issuers, registered banks and other deposit takers, licensed issuers, and managers of managed investment schemes to make climate-related disclosures from 2023 onwards.